grantkang5/create-routines/README.md

 ```
 Each of these transformers will manipulate the response data that comes back from the successful api call in a specific way before storing them in your state.
 Most of them are used for very generic api response manipulations used in the redux pattern that I use frequently.
 You can see the source code to see what they do.
 Feel free to add your own!

 You also have the option of inputting your own method into the transform key.
+Using a custom method for the transform key accepts three arguments:

+1. The response from a successful or failed api call.
+2. The current state of the key that the action is trying to transform.
+3. The payload in which the action was invoked with.

 ```javascript
 {
   ...